minomy13/nerdfetch-rs/README.md

 ### Modules

 Every module has its own table named like `[modules.module_name]`.
-Every module can be enabled or disabled with the enabled key, which is a boolean.
+Every module can be enabled or disabled with the `active` key, which is a boolean.
 Some default modules are enabled by default and must be disabled explicitely.

 - **Default:** `color_palette` `kernel` `memory` `os` `shell` `uptime` `user`